When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is Lana Considered a Beautiful Name?

-Lana is a beautiful name that alludes to a space or time.
-It easily rolls off of the tongue and is never overused.
+Lana is widely considered a beautiful, sophisticated name.
+It alludes to a specific glamour and time period.
+It easily rolls off the tongue and is never overused.
 The name Lana also makes one think of springtime and floral patterns while maintaining a sense of strength.

 What Is Lana’s Significance as a Name in Arabic?

 The name “Lana” is also popular in Muslim communities and cultures.
-Another of the name’s many origins include Arabic, and mean “gentle,” “soft,” “tender,” or “rock.”
+In Arabic, it is derived from the word “Liin,” meaning “gentle,” “soft,” “tender,” or “pliable,” representing a person with a kind and adaptable heart.

 Feedback: Was This Article Helpful?